rae018/stanford-cs229/README.md

 EMG Robotic Arm Control
 ---
-This project aims at controlling a 6-axis robotic arm through a EMG interface for Stanford CS229.
+This project aims at controlling a 6-axis robotic arm through an EMG interface for Stanford CS229.